 It is connect to Paris via the Saint-Louis Bridge.
 You can walk around the island using the street Quai de Bourbon on the Seine banks and enjoy the views on the old homes.
 Pay attention to the special gardens as well.
 You should be sure to visit Louis Aragon Square, at the house of the famous sculptor Camille Claudel (The sculptors Rodin's lover) and at the house of the chemist Marie Curie.

-Today you will find here mainly residential buildings, but in the past the building was divided into two, with the agricultural section was used as grazing fields for cattle and a wood storage area.
+Today you will find here mainly residential buildings, but in the past the island was divided into two, with the agricultural section being used as grazing fields for cattle and a wood storage area.
 Many of the buildings you see here were built in the 17th century (between 1613 -1664) by the architectural brothers of the Le Vau family.
 The island became a quiet and serene place in the heart of the lively city.